Believers or Not Believers, Some Tact and Finesse When Traveling Doesn’t Hurt

-Depending on the religious order that rules the temple and the state location of the church in Mexico, you may or may not capture pictures inside the church.
-Video is almost restricted unless you obtain a special permit from the administration of the church.
+Depending on the religious order that rules the temple and the church’s state location in Mexico, you may or may not take pictures inside the church.

-However, it’s a major rule that flash photographing is prohibited at all in every Mexican church.
+However, it’s a non-written widespread rule that flash photographing is prohibited at all in every Mexican church.

-Some churches allow visitors to walk into them by keeping silence and merely staring at the art inside; some others don’t allow at all the entrance and walking into the churches’ hallways while celebrations are running.
+Some churches allow visitors to walk into them by keeping silence and merely staring at the art inside.
+Some others don’t allow at all the entrance and walking into the churches’ hallways while celebrations are running.

-- Ask for permission if required
+- Ask for permission to do whatever action when required.

 As always, manners are welcomed in every situation by asking permission first before carrying out any activity that might be restricted.

 For example, visiting “El Pozo de Los Deseos” (The Well of Desires) located just behind the “Cholula” pyramid and in front of the “Parque Cholula” in San Pedro Cholula, state of Puebla, is a pleasant experience.

-I just remember the day I asked first for permission to the site’s devotees guardians, and in gratitude to that action, they even allow me to go upstairs the hill and take pictures from the top of the same.
+I still remember the day I asked first for permission to the site’s devotees guardians to take pictures.
+In gratitude to that action, they even allowed me to go upstairs to the hill and take pictures from the top of the same.

 There’s no need for me at all to include here too many explanations for this fact.

-With very few exceptions of churches located in some vacation spots like Cancún, Playa del Carmen, Los Cabos or Puerto Vallarta, the entrance with light clothing is always forbidden.
+With very few exceptions of churches located in some vacation spots like Cancún, Playa del Carmen, Los Cabos, or Puerto Vallarta, the entrance with light clothing is always forbidden.